braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration_baidu.md

 ![Baidu SDK Portal][41]

-- Inside the SDK, you will find the push service jar and platform specific native libraries.
+- Inside the SDK, you will find the push service jar and platform-specific native libraries.
 Integrate these into your project.
-There is also a Baidu demo push application which can be used as a reference along with our [sample Baidu push application][50].
+There is also a Baidu demo push application that can be used as a reference along with our [sample Baidu push application][50].
 Make sure your app targets the highest SDK version currently supported by Baidu.
 This documentation is current for Baidu Cloud Push Android SDK version `4.6.2.38`.

 - Add the following required Baidu permissions to your application's `AndroidManifest.xml`.
 See our sample app's [AndroidManifest.xml][49] for a sample implementation.